Master’s in Athletic Training

-The mission of the Athletic Training (AT) Program is to integrate evidence-based education and clinical practice to develop ATs capable of advancing the quality of healthcare for athletes and physically active individuals.
-The Program accomplishes this educational directive through quality instruction, individualized clinical rotations, and a clinically integrated rehabilitation capstone project.
+The Master’s in Athletic Training Program at UNCG integrates evidence-based education and clinical practice to ensure graduates advance the quality of healthcare for athletes and physically active individuals.
+The Athletic Training (AT) Program has quality instruction, individualized clinical rotations, and a clinically integrated rehabilitation capstone project.

-Our educational model allows you to apply knowledge and skills to real-life clinical problems, facilitating your ability to make autonomous decisions.
-More importantly, however, you will graduate from the program having made numerous clinical decisions and having executed real-life rehabilitation protocols.
+Our educational model allows students to apply knowledge and skills to real-life clinical problems, facilitating students’ ability to make autonomous decisions.
+Students will graduate having made numerous clinical decisions and executed real-life rehabilitation protocols.
 These skills will immediately prepare you for a successful AT career.

 • The AT Program earned initial accreditation from the Commission on Accreditation of Allied Health Education Professions (CAAHEP) in April 2003 and was granted continuing accreditation status in January 2004.
 In 2006 the accrediting agency for the AT Program became the Commission on Accreditation of Athletic Training Education (CAATE).
 The AT Program is fully accredited by the CAATE and completed a continuing accreditation site visit during the Fall 2017 semester and was granted continuing accreditation through 2027.

 • The M.S.A.T. faculty are highly distinguished and nationally recognized.
-From NATA Hall of Fame recognition to District and State accomplishment, the M.S.A.T. faculty provide a wealth of expertise and knowledge.
+From the National Athletic Trainers’ Association (NATA) Hall of Fame recognition to district and state accomplishment, the M.S.A.T. faculty provide a wealth of expertise and knowledge.

-• Students who successfully complete this professional graduate degree program will earn a Master of Science in Athletic Training (M.S.A.T.) degree and will be eligible to register and take the Board of Certification, Inc. (BOC) certifying examination.
+Upon completion of the Program, students will earn a Master of Science in Athletic Training degree and be eligible to register and take the Board of Certification, Inc. (BOC) certifying examination.
+To prepare students, the Master’s in Athletic Training Program has a well-rounded, rigorous curriculum.
+This includes:

-• The M.S.A.T. curriculum takes a modular approach to education.
-This approach combines assessment, diagnosis, and therapeutic intervention around body parts.
-You will “close the loop” of assessing and treating an injury in one course as opposed to having separate and disconnected evaluation, modality, and rehabilitation courses.
+• A modular approach to education.
+This combines assessment, diagnosis, and therapeutic intervention around body parts.
+Students will “close the loop” of assessing and treating an injury in one course, instead of having separate evaluation, modality, and rehabilitation courses.
 This approach is much more clinically realistic and aligns better with current learning and teaching theory.

-• You will have access to the Athletic Training Education Laboratory.
+• Students will have access to the Athletic Training Education Laboratory.
 It houses eight high-low tables, four taping stations, therapeutic modalities, exercise equipment, and rehabilitation tools.
-The room is set up with computer technology to allow both lectures and laboratories.
-The room also serves as a study area for you to practice clinical skills.
+The room has computer technology to allow lectures and laboratories.
+The Education Laboratory is also a study area to practice clinical skills.

-• Your M.S.A.T. education is strengthened by the clinical integrated rehabilitation project, which requires students to perform rehabilitation on a real-life patient and then present the project as a case study.
+• M.S.A.T. education is strengthened by the clinical integrated rehabilitation project.
+This requires students to perform rehabilitation on an actual patient and then present the project as a case study.

-• Students who graduate with an M.S.A.T. degree and who have passed the BOC examination to obtain the ATC credential will obtain jobs as athletic trainers in a variety of patient settings.
+Students who graduate with an M.S.A.T. degree and who have passed the BOC examination to obtain the ATC credential will obtain jobs as athletic trainers in a variety of patient settings.
+These include:

 • Colleges